GSA/digitalgov.gov/content/posts/2012-06-20-medlineplus-mobile-evaluation.md

 _

-[{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/12/medline\_plus\__app.jpg" alt="Medline Plus Mobile" %}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/12/medline_plus__app.jpg)The National Library of Medicine (NLM) launched MedlinePlus Mobile ([m.medlineplus.gov](http://m.medlineplus.gov)) in January 2010 to provide authoritative consumer-level health information to a growing audience of mobile Internet users.
+[{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/12/medline\_plus\__app.jpg" alt="Medline Plus Mobile" >}}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/12/medline_plus__app.jpg)The National Library of Medicine (NLM) launched MedlinePlus Mobile ([m.medlineplus.gov](http://m.medlineplus.gov)) in January 2010 to provide authoritative consumer-level health information to a growing audience of mobile Internet users.
 MedlinePlus Mobile is a mobile-optimized Web site that contains a subset of the content that users can find on the full MedlinePlus site (<http://medlineplus.gov>), which has been online since 1998.
 In November 2011, NLM started a 12 month formal evaluation of MedlinePlus Mobile.

 ## Why We Did It